5 Facts Worth Knowing as You Consider Optician Training

 Optician training tends to be relatively quick.
 In fact, most people in the field have earned an associate degree, certificate, or diploma that only took two years or less of school.
 Many programs can even be completed in less than one year.

 Just keep in mind that many states also require you to become licensed in order to engage in the dispensing of eyeglasses or contact lenses.
 In most cases, that means you simply need to pass certifying exams that are administered by the American Board of Opticianry and National Contact Lens Examiners.

 Once you're officially an optician, all kinds of possibilities open up.
 People in this field even have their own professional organization—the Opticians Association of America.

 4. The Pay Can Be Compelling

 Considering the small amount of training they need, opticians often earn good wages.
 That's particularly true if they work in a state with licensure or certification requirements.
-In 2018, the average annual pay for an optician in the U.S. was over $39,930.
-And the highest-earning opticians made over $60,030 a year.5
+According to the Occupational Employment Statistics program, the average annual pay for an optician in the U.S. was $39,930 in 2018.
+And the highest-earning opticians made over $60,030 a year.

 Plus, an optician's salary can go even higher if he or she advances to a position such as manager of an optometry clinic or eyewear store.